Home LXC: Installing Docker on a Debian CT

 LXC: Installing Docker on a Debian CT

-A quick guide to getting docker running on a Debian CT
+A quick guide to getting docker running on a Debian CT.
+Everything in this guide can be completed quickly by running this curl/sudo-bash script from my gist.

 Installing Docker